sankeer28/Math-PDF-Generator-Web/README.md

 - Each PDF contains random math problems and answers
 - PDFs are packaged into a zip file for easy download
 - Works on both desktop and mobile devices
-- Add any number of question pages to a max of 50 per pdf
+- Custom number of question pages to a max of 50 pages per pdf
 - Random file names
 - Cover page with random image